DroidZed/QuickSpirit-Async/README.md

 ## Usage:

-The library's getter function returns a bytes data repersenting the bytes coming in from the network.
+The library's internal mechanism returns a bytes data repersenting the bytes coming in from the network.
 Since we don't know the shape of the data, I delegated the responsibility to you to figure out how to parse it to your liking.

 A sample code would look like this: